JIMMI74/Algorand_Social_Forum_Exchange-with-Django-Djongo-MongoDB-/README.md

 12) If you place a buy order in the dex you cannot make a sell order, but you can cancel your order if there was no "matching" with another user.
 13) If you place a buy order in the dex you cannot make a sell order, but you can cancel your order if there was no "matching" with another user the same thing is done with a sell order.
 14)If you have placed a buy order, you can place subsequent orders at a price equal to or higher than the first order entered.
 15)You can view the status of your order in the public status to check if it is open or concluded.
 16)You also have a personal profile to see all your DEX transactions or CEX a wallet where you can check your gain / loss balance, number of coins and USD availability.
 17) when you want to buy coins from coinmarketcap you pay a 1% commission, while when you want to sell on the Exchange the commission is reduced to 0.5%.
 18) The sale on the Exchange is calculated taking into consideration the weighted average of the purchases in Cex and the weighted average of the purchases in DEX.
+19) when buying from the exchange you can buy either at market or limit price.
+The limit price is a price at or below the market for up to 10% of the market price.
+20) when you sell exchanges you can do so at either market or limit price.
+The limit price is a price at or above the market price for up to 10% of the market price.

-19) The arithmetic average between the two will be the "average loading price" used for selling to Coinmarketcap and for the realization of your gain or loss.
+21) The weighted average between the two averages will be the "average carrying price" used to sell to Coinmarketcap and realize your gain or loss.

-20) At the moment the profit follows a FloatField field, but it will be changed to a decimal, to make it more precise.
+22) At the moment the profit follows a FloatField field, but it will be changed to a decimal, to make it more precise.